SuperAwesomeLTD/sa-mobile-sdk-android-docs/versions/5.2.5/source/05interstitial.rst

             // lock orientation to portrait or landscape SAInterstitialAd.setOrientationPortrait ();

+            // enable or disable the android back button SAInterstitialAd.enableBackButton ();

             // ask users to add two numbers when clicking on an ad SAInterstitialAd.enableParentalGate ();